sagemath/trac_to_gh/Issue 1779.md

 # Issue 1779: setup.py computes the cache of some irrelevent files

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1779

 Original creator: moretti